TimTrst/LLM-Code-Understanding/README.md

 3. Set up API keys for OpenAi API
     - create your own environment file (.env) and include your api key
+        - place the created .env file into the ./backend directiory of the project
     - OPENAI_API_KEY = "Your api key"
     - OPENAI_ORG_ID = "Your organization id if you have one"
     - OPENAI_PROJECT_ID = "Project ID"